web-terminal/web-terminal/WIKI.md

 -T --title Notification title
 -m --message The main content of the notification message.
 -M --context Message backup notification content with small font

+### ｜ Pipeline
+Pipeline command, multiple commands can be executed continuously through "|", and the last command can get the output of the previous command, which can be passed through the TerminalFeedArgs variable.
+You can directly use TerminalFeedArgs in the js code or command line parameters to get the previous command The output information.

+Open web-terminal on any normal page and enter the following command:
+`js $.trim($("#wiki-body").find("h1").text()) -u https://github.com/web-terminal/web-terminal/wiki/%E4%B8%AD%E6%96%87 -a false | js -u https://www.baidu.com/s?wd=TerminalFeedArgs`

+or

+`js $.trim($("#wiki-body").find("h1").text()) -u https://github.com/web-terminal/web-terminal/wiki/%E4%B8%AD%E6%96%87 -a false | js $("#kw").val(TerminalFeedArgs);$("#su").trigger("click"); -u https://www.baidu.com`
+This command realizes that the wiki title content is obtained from this page of `https://github.com/web-terminal/web-terminal/wiki/%E4%B8%AD%E6%96%87`, and then passed to Baidu for automatic search

+This is a very useful feature, cross-page chain programming can be achieved through pipeline commands.

 ### cmd
 Command management tool, through this command you can add third-party commands or custom commands,